Can you apply for a Resident Visa under the Skilled Migrant Category?

 It is realistic to assume that a job offer will very likely catapult you way over the 160 points minimum score.

-While our Licensed Immigration Advisers will ensure that we will claim the maximum point score achievable for you in your EOI, a job offer in New Zealand will most probably make the deciding difference for you.
+While our Licensed Immigration Advisers will ensure that you will claim the maximum points score achievable for you in your EOI, working with our Job Search Professionals on obtaining a job offer in New Zealand will most probably make the deciding difference for you.

 Our Job Search Professionals will provide you with their knowledge of the local job market, of job search techniques used and job search etiquette appropriate in New Zealand.